catgriffin85/project-portfolio-2-quiz/README.md

 ### Play Again Page

-Once the user has answered all 10 questions their score will be displayed and they will be asked if they would like to play again and presented with two options: Yes, please! and No, I'm done.
+Once the user has answered all 10 questions their score will be displayed.
+They will be asked if they would like to play again and presented with two options: Yes, please! and No, I'm done.

 ![Play Again page](/assets/images/readme/play-again-screen.png)